-1.2 PVM on Silicon Graphics and Cray Research Systems
+1.2 PVM on Silicon Graphics Systems

-As described in this manual, Silicon Graphics and Cray Research provide versions of PVM to support a variety of needs.
-These versions provide users with a single subroutine interface for message-passing programming; this interface is portable and a de facto standard.
-PVM is available from its developers as public domain software and is being made available as vendor-supported software by Silicon Graphics and Cray Research and a number of other computer vendors.
+As described in this manual, Silicon Graphics provides versions of PVM to support a variety of needs.
+These versions provide users with a single subroutine interface for message passing programming; this interface is portable and a de facto standard.
+PVM is available from its developers as public domain software and is being made available as vendor-supported software by Silicon Graphics and a number of other computer vendors.
 By using PVM in your application, you can avoid being locked into a proprietary interface.

-PVM is supported on all Silicon Graphics and Cray Research systems.
+PVM is supported on all Silicon Graphics systems.
 The PVM software system consists of a library and commands that support PVM.

-The PVM software provided by Silicon Graphics and Cray Research has been developed specifically for each system on which it runs.
+The PVM software provided by Silicon Graphics has been developed specifically for each system on which it runs.